flashlin/Samples/torch-qa/fine-tune/data-user/info.md

 [ ] Call the police, because you don't like him
 [ ] Give him your access card, so that he can stay longer in restricted area

+Question: When you see some unfamiliar face loitering around work area, without access pass, what should you do?
+Answer: Go forth and check on his visit purpose.
+Direct him to the public area if necessary.

 Question: When forgot to bring the access pass, what should you do?
 [ ] Borrow a TEMP pass from other staffs